practicalli/spacemacs/snippets/clojure-lsp/custom-snippets.md

 # Custom snippets

-[Creating custom snippets](https://clojure-lsp.io/settings/#snippets) are defined in the Clojure LSP configuration using the `:additional-snipets` key.

-The Clojur LSP is defined in EDN, although the snippet body uses the same tab stop and placeholder syntax as Yasnipets.
+[Custom snippets](https://clojure-lsp.io/settings/#snippets) are defined in the Clojure LSP EDN configuration using the `:additional-snipets` key.
+The snippet body uses the same tab stop and placeholder syntax as Yasnipets, although the body is contained within a string.

 Built-in snippets can include Clojure code for generating the text of the snippet when expanded.
 Custom snippets do not currently support evaluation of code in the snippet.

 > #### Hint::Clojuse LSP Configuration locations
 > Project specific configuration resides in `.lsp/config.edn`
 >
-> User level configuration is either `$XDG_CONFIG_HOME/.lsp/config.edn` or `$HOME/.lsp/config`
+> User level configuration is either `$XDG_CONFIG_HOME/clojure-lsp/config.edn` or `$HOME/.lsp/config`

-## Snippet defintion
+## Snippet definition

- by adding `:additional-snippets` key to the Clojure LSP configuration, either `.lsp/config.edn` in the root of the project or in the global config (`$XDG_CONFIG_HOME/clojure-lsp/config.edn` or `$HOME/.lsp/config.edn`)

 The `:additional-snippets` key is associated with a vector or hash-maps, `[{}{},,,]` with each hash-map defining a snippet using the keys: